 Two influential modelling studies have highlighted how N₂O can offset much of the apparent mitigation from SOC gains.
 Lugato et al. (2018) used process-based models for European croplands and found that when N₂O is accounted for, the net mitigation potential of soil carbon management is substantially lower than estimates based solely on SOC changes.
 Guenet et al. (2021) similarly concluded that, at global scale, increases in N₂O associated with intensified nitrogen cycling in carbon-rich soils can offset a significant portion of the climate benefit of SOC sequestration.
 These findings underscore that regenerative and conservation practices must be evaluated through full GHG budgets, not SOC alone.

-In practice, the most promising strategies for reducing N₂O while building SOC involve matching nitrogen inputs to crop demand, using legumes and organic amendments judiciously, improving fertiliser placement and timing, and maintaining good soil structure and drainage.
+In practice, the most promising strategies for reducing N₂O while building SOC involve matching nitrogen inputs to crop demand, using legumes and organic amendments judiciously, improving fertilizer placement and timing, and maintaining good soil structure and drainage.
 Regenerative systems that integrate legume-based cover crops with reduced mineral N rates appear particularly effective in some contexts, though more empirical data are needed across climate zones.

 4.3.
 Methane and interactions with livestock and rice systems